Projects

 A PPL researcher facilitates an interview using design stimuli.
 Stimuli included stills from benefits application webpages to prompt discussion and reflection.

-The Digital Benefits Network is currently working on a full-length report to synthesize learnings and recommendations based on this research, which will be published on the Digital Government Hub.
-The final report will embed photos, quotes, and video material to help audiences hear directly from beneficiaries about their experiences.
+In September 2025, the Digital Benefits Network (DBN) released a full-length report synthesizing learnings and recommendations based on this research.
+The final report uses photos, quotes, and video material to help audiences hear directly from beneficiaries about their experiences.
+In the words of DBN, “to build digital identity processes that are truly secure and inclusive, we must first understand who is struggling, how, and why.”
+Read the full report here

 Get in Touch